rajarshi008/Scarlet/README.md

 * thres = the bound on loss function for noisy data, `default = 0` for perfect classification, has to be a number between zero and one

-### Generation of Trace Files from LTL formulas
+### Generation of Trace Files using Python

 You can also generate trace files from given LTL formulas following the instructions below:

 #### Installation of Dependencies

-For generating benchmarks from a given set of LTL formula, we rely on a python package LTLf2DFA that uses [MONA](https://www.brics.dk/mona/) in its backend.
+For generating benchmarks from a given set of LTL formula, we rely on a python package LTLf2DFA that uses [*MONA*](https://www.brics.dk/mona/) in its backend.
-As a result, one needs to install MONA first in order to be able to use this procedure (instructions can be found in the MONA website).
+As a result, one needs to install *MONA* first in order to be able to use this procedure (instructions can be found in the *MONA* website).

 #### Creating Input Formula File